-‘The Wire’ moves Delhi HC against Centre’s new digital media rules, matter to be heard today
+Digital media rules: Delhi HC issues notice to Centre on petition challenging new guidelines

-A division bench of Chief Justice DN Patel and Justice Jasmeet Singh will hear the plea.
+The petition was filed by the Foundation for Independent Journalism, a trust which owns news website The Wire and Dhanya Rajendran, the founder and editor-in-chief of The News Minute, and The Wire Founding editor MK Venu.

-The Foundation for Independent Journalism, a trust which owns news website The Wire has moved the Delhi High Court, challenging the new rules introduced by the Centre to regulate digital media, Live Law reported on Monday.
+The petitioners argued that even though the Supreme Court struck down Section 66A of the Information Technology Act, which had similar provisions to regulate content, the Centre introduced the new rules to “do indirectly what it cannot do directly.”

-The case is listed for Tuesday before a division bench of Chief Justice DN Patel and Justice Jasmeet Singh of the High Court, according to The Indian Express.
+A notice was issued by a bench of Chief Justice DN Patel and Justice Jasmeet Singh.
+The matter will be heard in detail on April 16, according to Bar and Bench.

 The government issued the new set of sweeping rules, Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021, on February 25 to regulate social media companies, streaming and digital news content that will virtually bring these platforms, for the first time, under the ambit of government supervision.